kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/synch_13.md

 docker-compose exec mids ab -n 10 -H "Host: user2.att.com" http://localhost:5000/purchase_a_sword
 ```

+We will now enhance our python spark code to write to hadoop hdfs in parquet format instead of just writing to the console.
+Note that with schema-on-read and immutability, we can keep putting files in the hdfs directory and they will become part of the data.
 ```python
 #!/usr/bin/env python
 """Extract events from kafka and write them to hdfs